UngerboeckAPI/PostmanJwt/README.md

 # PostmanJwt
 Import this json file into postman to see how to generate JWT.
-Add your environment variables from your API User found in Ungerboeck's API User window.
+Modify the collection variables with values from your API User found in the Momentus API User window.